Lenddo/python-lenddo/README.md

     application, this is the same client_id used in the `PartnerToken` call.
     You can use this value to retrieve score results.
 - **profile ids** - a list of `profile_ids` gathered from the results of the `PartnerToken` call.

+In addition to these arguments, CommitPartnerJob accepts the following:
+- **verification_data** - A dictionary representing a verification form
+- **partner_data** - A dictionary pf form data.

 #### Example
 ```python